oci-landing-zones/terraform-oci-modules-iam/policies/README.md

 - **basic**: grants simple basic permissions at the tenancy level, specifically the ability to use cloud-shell and read usage-budgets.

 As OCI supports 50 statements per policy, tenancy level grants are split into two policies: one for all groups with manage/use permissions over at least one resource and one for groups with only read/inspect and basic role permissions.

+Tenancy level policies (policies attached to Root compartment) for OCI service principals are generated based on *oci_services* attribute within *tenancy_level_settings* attribute.
+Policies can be enabled for all services at once or on a per service basis.
+The following attributes of *oci_services* control the behavior:

+- **enable_all_policies**: when set to true, policies are enabled for all services, except Object Storage.
+Default is false.
+- **enable_scanning_policies**: when set to true, policies are enabled for VSS service.
+Default is false.
+- **enable_cloud_guard_policies**: when set to true, policies are enabled for Cloud Guard service.
+- **enable_os_management_policies**: when set to true, policies are enabled for OS Management service.
+Default is false.
+- **enable_block_storage_policies**: when set to true, policies are enabled for Block Storage service.
+Default is false.
+- **enable_file_storage_policies**: when set to true, policies are enabled for File Storage service.
+Default is false.
+- **enable_oke_policies**: when set to true, policies are enabled for OKE service.
+Default is false.
+- **enable_streaming_policies**: when set to true, policies are enabled for Streaming service.
+Default is false.
+- **enable_object_storage_policies**: list with the region names where policies for Object Storage service should be enabled.
+Object Storage is a regional service and the region name composes the principal name in the IAM policy.

 ##### Policy Naming